 Another form of light therapy, Omnilux uses narrow-band wavelength lights delivered to the skin in a timed sequence as a way to stimulate cell growth.
 Multiple treatments are needed, and each treatment takes about 30 minutes.
 There’s no downtime involved, and it can be used in conjunction with other treatments.

 The type of treatment that is best for you depends on several factors, including the amount of scarring you have, the type of scarring and the pigment of your skin.
-For example, dark skin can be at risk for post-inflammatory hyperpigmentation, which is a temporary change in the skin color.
+For example, dark skin can be at risk for post-inflammatory hyperpigmentation, which is a temporary change in skin color.
 Because of this, your practitioner may not recommend certain treatments.
 Meeting with a trusted dermatologist can help you find the type of treatment that works best for your individual needs.
+We have multiple locations throughout the country, so fill out our simple online form to get in touch with us.
+One of our local team members will reach out to you shortly to answer your questions or schedule an appointment for you to visit us soon.